Log In

 IMPLEMENTING MENTAL SKILLS

-Mental skills are not something that you hear about, go there, and “try in sport.”
+You do not hear about mental skills; go there and “try in sport.”
 Always be suspicious of people offering the last trend to improve performance.
+"Each case is unique."

-You learn what mental skill is and why it is appropriate for you.
-Then, you learn when and how you can use it.
+1. You learn what mental skill is and why it is appropriate for you.
+Then, you understand when and how you can use it.

-The next step is to implement the mental skills during practices, and they can be modified as needed.
+2. The next step is implementing mental skills during practice, which can be modified as needed.

-Now, the mental skill can be implemented in simulations of competitions.
+3. Next, mental skills can be implemented in simulations of competitions.

-Only after the previous steps, you implement the mental skill during competitions.
-At this point, using mental skills is automatic because it became part of your sport performance.
+4. Only after the previous steps, you will use the mental skills during competitions.
+At this point, your mental skills are automatic and part of your sports performance.

 YOUR INVESTMENT